Chapter 21:

 Tagunel held the reins, sitting at the front with Lucius on the driver’s bench, while Melissa and Liviana rode shackled in the back among the other goods.

-The marshland grew thinner, the terrain drier.
+Several hours passed, the marshland growing thinner, the terrain drier.

 At some point, they saw a cloud of dust rapidly approaching in the distance.

+Tagunel leaned over toward Lucius.
 “This is where it gets serious.
 We have to play our roles perfectly.”

 Lucius felt his throat tighten and he thought of what Marcthain had said.
+If your cover is blown, no one will come to save you.
+But he nodded bravely.
+“We’ll manage.”

 The halfling gave him a crooked grin.
+“You’re starting to sound almost like Mar.”

+A short time later, they could clearly see the riders who trailed the dust cloud behind them.
 The banners on their lances fluttered black and gold in the wind, embroidered with the emblem of Yashar: a curved saber entwined with a snake.

 They signaled the cart to stop.